techqueria/website/content/english/support-us/job-postings.md

 ## Disclaimers

-- We post 1 CTA across all 6 of our major social media platforms so we don't post the CTA multiple times throughout the month, just once if you purchased the 1 call to action per month package.
-- We have corporate partnerships where we offer both event + marketing packages.
-In those types of partnerships, companies where they are responsible for providing us specific job postings if they want to promote those, otherwise we default to the general careers link.
-- We haven't researched whether there is a huge difference in clicks between posting a generic career link or a specific job posting but we prefer to promote specific job postings.
-- The job section in email newsletter is also dependent on if the companies provide us specific job postings and affects the format.
+Our turnaround time is no more than 1 week after submission but we usually reach back out within 48 business hours.

-- We do not allow for refunds so please be sure of your purchase.
+We do not allow for refunds so please be sure of your purchase.

-- **Techqueria has a [strict policy](/about/no-tech-for-ice/) in place to not partner with companies that have an active contract with ICE.**
+**Techqueria has a [strict policy](/about/no-tech-for-ice/) in place to not partner with companies that have an active contract with ICE.**

-- Numbers last updated May 2020
+The numbers were last updated May 2020.